DiamondRock Hospitality Company (DRH) Shares Up Despite Recent Market Volatility

-DiamondRock Hospitality Company (NYSE: DRH)’s stock price has increased by 3.34 compared to its previous closing price of 7.48.
-Nevertheless, the company has seen a 3.07% surge in its stock price over the last five trading sessions.
+DiamondRock Hospitality Company (NYSE: DRH)’s stock price has increased by 0.25 compared to its previous closing price of 8.09.
+Nevertheless, the company has seen a gain of 8.42% in its stock price over the last five trading days.

 Is It Worth Investing in DiamondRock Hospitality Company (NYSE: DRH) Right Now?

-The price-to-earnings ratio for DiamondRock Hospitality Company (NYSE: DRH) is above average at 16.59x, while the 36-month beta value is 1.68.
+The price-to-earnings ratio for DiamondRock Hospitality Company (NYSE: DRH) is above average at 17.40x, while the 36-month beta value is 1.66.Analysts have differing opinions on the stock, with 3 analysts rating it as a “buy,” 2 as “overweight,” 7 as “hold,” and 0 as “sell.”

 Sponsored